 The Work Track may make recommendations on policy and/or implementation related to 2- and 3- letter codes on the ISO 3166-1 list, [and on other variations of country and territory names as defined in Module 2, section 2.2.1.4.1 in Applicant Guidebook 2012.
 In addition, the Work Track may make recommendations to] city/state/region names and other names that are deemed to be geographic in nature.
 [These may include, but not be limited to, geographic features such as rivers, mountains, valleys, lakes etc.] [including names with an economic or cultural significance, such as Geographical Indications, and geographic features such as rivers, mountains, valleys, lakes etc.]

-Geographical denominations in section 2.2.1.4.1 in the AGB 2012 which also provides for a definition of what was considered “country & territory names”. i.e. both long-form and short-form names listed in ISO 3166-1, are included.

 The Work Track will take cognizance of previous work in ICANN regarding geographic terms including those that have taken place previously in the GNSO, the CCWG on the Use of Country and Territory Names, and the previous processes and procedures contained within the final Applicant Guidebook for the 2012 round of New gTLDs.